Kim Kardashian Shows Off Insane Bikini Body In Latest Instagram Post

 Another day, another photo of Kim Kardashian in her bikini.

-As fans of the reality star know, Kim is never one to shy away from showing off her tanned and toned body with her army of 114 million plus Instagram followers.
+As fans of the reality star know, Kim is never one to shy away from showing off her tanned and toned body with her army of 114-million-plus Instagram followers.
 Just last week, the mother of three flaunted her bikini body alongside her pal, Larsa Pippen, sharing the photos on her social media page.
 And today, Kim has shared yet another photo of her bikini body — this time in a solo shot.

 The image, which is taken from an angle above the Keeping Up With the Kardashians star, shows the 37-year-old laying on a lounge chair.
 Kanye’s wife angles one of her legs over the other, showing off her toned figure as she dons a skimpy black bikini.
-The top of the risqué swimsuit top leaves little to the imagination of her Instagram followers, showing ample amounts of Kim’s cleavage.
+The top of the risque swimsuit top leaves little to the imagination of her Instagram followers, showing ample amounts of Kim’s cleavage.

 There also appears to be another set of knees in the lounger next to Kim though it is not clear who was laying out with her.
 Within just four hours of the post, Kardashian’s most recent photo has sent her fans into a frenzy.
-Thus far, the image has garnered over 1.7 million likes as well as 9,000 plus comments.
+Thus far, the image has garnered over 1.7 million likes as well as 9,000-plus comments.
 Many chimed in to gush over how amazing Mrs. West looks while countless other fans just commented on the image with a series of emojis.

 “You’re so beautiful.
 Can’t wait for summer here in Australia.”